 WHAT TO DO

 Go mountain biking with Ridelines

 It wouldn’t really be a trip to the Tweed Valley if you didn’t hop on a bike at some point, and I think the best way to explore Glentress Forest, one of Scotland’s 7stanes mountain biking hubs, is armed with local knowledge.
-Go biking with a guide from Ridelines – their instructos can take you out on anything from the gnarliest MTB routes to wide forest tracks ideal for gentler pedals.
-Ridelines also offer e-bikes if you want to explore further, plus tuition rides perfect if you’re working on improving your singletrack skills.
+Go biking with a guide from Ridelines – their instructors can take you out on anything from the gnarliest MTB routes to wide forest tracks ideal for gentler pedals.
+For those who want to explore further, eBike Hire Scotland (based at The Glentress Hotel) offers a fleet of eBikes for hire, while Ridelines can provide guided tuition rides that are ideal for improving your singletrack skills.

 Walk in the Traquair Estate

 If you like a hike with a bit of history, try this 3-mile circular walk, which takes in sweeping views over Innerleithen before circling back to exlore the stately house of Traquair.
 Home to the Stuarts since 1491, this house has seen its share of kings and queens and turbulent times but still stands grandly today, and its walled gardens and grounds are lovely to ramble in.
 The estate even has its own brewery, if you fancy a post-walk pint.

 Hike Cademuir Hill and the John Buchan Way